 Installation And Use

-GPU-Xpander is also available in rackmount versions for use with rackmount Cubix Host Engines, LaserBlades or other rackmount servers.
+GPU-Xpander is also available in rackmount versions for use with rackmount Cubix Host Engines, LaserBlades or 3rd party rackmount servers.
 A rackmount server needs only rack space available immediately above or below it and one PCI Express slot available.
 Install a HIC into each blade or rackmount server, connect each to Xpander and install the device drivers.
 Now your “slot and watt limited” blade or rackmount servers have one or more GPUs plus I/O other adapters externally available.

 GPU-Manager For Microsoft Windows